Marine Mammal Commission

 April 19-21, 2023

-The Commission hosted a marine mammal health monitoring workshop in April, 2023.
+The Commission hosted a marine mammal health monitoring workshop in April 2023.
 Veterinarians and epidemiologists from the National Marine Fisheries Service, Fish and Wildlife Service, and the National Wildlife Health Center, along with subject matter experts from the U.S. and abroad, discussed approaches and priorities for monitoring pathogens, toxins, and health parameters that are likely to be influenced by a changing climate.
-The Commission is now working to synthesize information from the workshop into a report, which will be posted on the Commission website once complete, and will outline a vision for a national Marine Mammal Health Monitoring Plan.
-The plan will serve as a resource for researchers and organizations to identify priorities for sample collection and testing that contribute to an integrated plan for systematic health monitoring of marine mammals nationwide.
+The Commission synthesized information from the workshop into a report and sampling plan, which is now posted on the Commission’s website.
+The plan identifies priorities for sample collection and testing that will contribute to systematic health monitoring and surveillance of marine mammals nationwide.
+The plan will serve as a resource for researchers and organizations to guide health monitoring and surveillance of marine mammals to detect impacts of climate change.

 Marine Mammal Stranding Response, Health Surveillance, and Conservation Webinar